csaea/quick-references/python-quick-reference.md

 # 2
 ```

-### Lists
+## Lists
-A list is a mutable (changeable), iterable collection of data enclosed in square brackets, with elements separated by commas.
-Lists can contain items of different data types, including numbers, strings, booleans, and even other lists.
+A list is a mutable (changeable), ordered, iterable collection of data enclosed in square brackets `[]`, with elements separated by commas.
+Lists can contain numbers, strings, booleans, and even other lists (nested lists).

 ```python
 letters = ["a", "z", "d"]